jesusnunezpro/funcapp-opsgenie-reminder/README.md

 # funcapp-opsgenie-reminder

-Weekly Reminder for On-Call rotation fired by a Weekly Timer
+Weekly Reminder for On-Call rotation fired by an Azure Function with Timer trigger.